dorlev3/stata_basic_programming/README.md

 Also provided: fake data for merging, append and playing around, and do-file for creating the fake data.

 If \ when live course will be up will link videos.

+## How to use
+Instructors - download do file, use a structure for coding lessons.
+Can give do-file (part / whole) after lesson to students.
+Students - download lesson do-file by lesson order, and go over commands / read instructions.
 ## Syllabus
 Lesson 1 - getting around